TheWhale01/translaitor/readme.md

 - [ ] The percentage of the progress bar is wrong
 - [ ] Change the book name by the original title + ({language} AI translated)
 - [ ] Prettier configuration for code formatting
+- [ ] Get the supported languages from the gemini api